mitsubyte/mitsubyte/README.md

 - 🤖 Excited about the possibilities of AI revolutionizing productivity and learning!
     - Currently experimenting with Stable Diffusion

-Always on the lookout for opportunities in Game Dev, E-Learning, Web Development, or Content Creation 🌈.
+Always on the lookout for opportunities in Game Dev, E-Learning, Virtual Production, or Content Creation 🌈.
 Let's create something memorable! 🤝